yakuzadave/pymud-ss13/README.md

 that file specifies an event name, its weight, and optional conditions for it to occur.
 The server loads these definitions at startup and the event manager periodically picks one based on their weights, automatically running the corresponding logic.
+The interval between checks is configured on the `RandomEventSystem` and defaults to 60 seconds.

-Administrators can fire an event with `event trigger <event_id>`.
+Administrators can view available events with `event list` and manually trigger them using `event trigger <event_id>`.

 ## Persistence